faizaan1abd/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Managing Your Virtual Machine

-Feel free to start, stop, or restart your virtual machine as needed from the **Resources** tab.
+Feel free to **Start, Stop, or Restart** your virtual machine as needed from the **Resources** tab.
 Your experience is in your hands!

 ![Manage Your Virtual Machine](../media/dev-04.png)

 ## Lab Validation

-1. After completing the task, hit the **Validate** button under Validation tab integrated within your lab guide.
-If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.
+After completing the task, hit the **Validate** button integrated within your lab guide.
+If you receive a success message, you can proceed to the next task; if not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![Inline Validation](../media/dev-05.png)

-1. If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.

 ## Lab Guide Zoom In/Zoom Out

-1. To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+1. To adjust the zoom level for the environment page, click the **A↕: 100%** icon located next to the timer in the lab environment.

    ![Manage Your Virtual Machine](../media/dev-06.png)

 ## Let's Get Started with Azure Portal